Health

 This link will take you to our application portal for OWTS permits.
 Please note: first-time users will be asked to create an account.

-A septic system or on-site wastewater treatment system (OWTS) is a self-contained, underground wastewater treatment system, most often used in rural areas.
+A septic system, also called an on-site wastewater treatment system, is a self-contained system used to treat wastewater, usually in rural areas.

-The standard septic system involves a septic tank (to hold wastewater from drainpipes until solids settle out in the tank) and a system of pipes that distributes the remaining liquid waste underground over a large area — the leach field.
-The goal is to make sure that this filtration through the soil is sufficient to clean the wastewater before it reaches drinking water well sources or surface waters.
+It typically includes a septic tank, which holds wastewater from drains and allows solids to settle at the bottom, and a network of pipes that spread the liquid waste underground in a leach field.
+The system filters the wastewater through the soil to clean it before it can reach drinking water wells or surface water.

-State and county laws require the Department to issue a permit before constructing or repairing a septic system.
+State and county laws require you to get a permit from the Department before building or fixing a septic system.

 Permit Fees (Effective January 1, 2024)